Updated: Mar 3

 To spend time with strangers.

 Why is play an experience we don’t want to stop?
 This is one of the more fascinating parts of play.
 Effort, concentration, coordination, the ups and downs of competition all seem exhausting.
-Except, no one wanted to call the play to an end.
+Except, no one wanted to stop playing the game.
 If the sky never darkened, if our tummies never hungered, and if the boys never got tired (and then frustrated), we might have never had a reason to stop.
 But all good things come to an end.

 Or do they?

-What is it about play that creates instant unity?
-Isaiah 61:4-6 says the favor of God will include the work of rebuilding broken down structures and cities but minus the toil and concern for survival.
+Finally, read Isaiah 61:4-6.
+This passage says the favor of God will include the work of rebuilding broken down structures and cities but minus the toil and concern for survival.
 Enjoying God's favor involves creating and designing, crafting and building, effort and work.
-God creates and works and so created people to work and to work for its own sake.
+God creates and works and created people to work and to work for its own sake.
 This is what Adam and Eve did in the garden before the fruit and the snake and the curses.
 As we think about working in God's kingdom today as well as looking forward to God's kingdom after this life, we can associate the effortless effort of play with the ongoing work of God in and among and along with His people.

 “Is it really a mature move to turn you back on good things that can bring you joy, that can improve your mental agility, that can improve your physical fitness, that can give you social skills and help you learn how to be a team player?
 I think not.
 Indeed, I would say that work and worship both have something to learn from play.”